pschafhalter/pschafhalter.github.io/_posts/os_prelim/virtual_memory/2020-08-03-vm-processes-and-sharing-in-multics.md

 2. A process must be able to call a routine simply by invoking its symbolic name.
 As a consequence, invoked subroutines must be able to provide space for its data, reference any needed data object, and call on further routines that may be unknown to the caller.
 3. Segments of procedure must be invariant to the recompilation of other segments.
 This means that identifiers for addresses inside segments that change on recompilation must not appear in the content of any other segment.

-Due to (1), MULTICS provides a mechanism for making a segment *known* to a process (i.e. assigning a segment number upon the first use of a segment's symbolic name).
+Due to (1), Multics provides a mechanism for making a segment *known* to a process (i.e. assigning a segment number upon the first use of a segment's symbolic name).
 This requires linking as the the system cannot safely assign a unique segment number to shared segments, and looking up a segment by symbolic name is expensive.
 Thus, each procedure has an associated linkage section.
 Upon the first lookup of a symbolic name, the application traps and the system finds and sets the link data to the symbolic name's generalized address.